36. Get a refill on your pop at Handy’s

-You are on the plains of Oklahoma.
-This is one of the locations that God set aside for having beautiful sunsets just about every single night.
+You are on the plains of Oklahoma, one of the places that God set aside for having beautiful sunsets just about every single night.
 Head out west on Highway 60, find a safe spot to park along a side road, kick back, and take it in.
 You’ll be glad you did.

-Want to carry a graf lantz bag like the ones Ree Drummond and JoAnna Gaines have?
-You can get one here!
-Just a block from The Mercantile, Salt Creek Gallery and Marketplace is a great place to shop for fine jewelry, apparel, home decor & gifts.
+Want to carry a graf lantz bag like the one Ladd bought Ree on that one episode?
+You can get it here!
+Just across from The Mercantile, Pierce Arrow is a great place to shop for fine jewelry, apparel, home decor & gifts.
 In addition to the beautiful handbags, be sure to check out their beautiful selection of Chili Rose bracelets.

 The first Tuesday of every month is a big day at the Osage County Fairgrounds Ag building.
 Cody Garnett from the Buckin’ Flamingo puts on an auction that draws a crowd from far and wide.
 Starting at 6:01 p.m., he auctions off tons of items including jewelry, coins, treasures, trailers, guns, equipment, furniture, and home decor.
-Make plans to attend if you’re in town for the first Tuesday auction.
-You may just stumble into the deal of a lifetime.
+Make plans to attend if you’re in town because you may just stumble into the deal of a lifetime.

 Sister’s Attic is a consignment store located just east of the Merc on Main Street.
 It is a shop of many mini-shops, each booth with its own flavor and flair.
 Stop in and find amazing things from new clothing and art to used toasters and books.
 The owner, Randi, is so friendly that a stop in this store will never be a waste of time.